eraybasar/pesdk-docs/_guides/html5/v5_rc_3/customization/component.md

 the following are the customizable components.
 Refer to the [nomenclature]({{ site.baseurl }}/guides/{{page.platform | downcase }}/{{page.version | downcase}}/concepts/nomenclature) to understand the naming convention.

-## Category Card
+## Category Card in AdvancedUI
 This will replace the category cards in the `toolControlBar`.
-Available only in `AdvancedUI`

-The React component Props `image`, `label`, `isActive`, `onClick` has be handled for this customization.
-Since this is all part of a big theme you can use the `theme` props like you would use it in any themable `styled-components`.
+The React component Props `image`, `label`, `isActive`, `onClick`, `tool` has be handled for this customization.
+Since these components are all part of a theme context you can use the `theme` props like you would use it in any themable `styled-components`.

 ```jsx
 const CardStyles = styled.button`